 81. Under the first alternative, a person may be an equivalent beneficiary because it is entitled to equivalent benefits under a tax treaty between the State of source and a third State in which the person is a resident.
 This alternative has two requirements.
 Under the first requirement in subdivision i)A), the person must be entitled to equivalent benefits under an applicable tax treaty.
 To satisfy that requirement, the person must be entitled to all the benefits of a comprehensive tax treaty between the Contracting State from which benefits of the Convention are claimed and a third State under provisions that are analogous to the rules in subparagraphs a), b) or d), or subdivision i) of subparagraph c), of paragraph 2.
-If the treaty in question does not have a comprehensive limitation on benefits under the tests in subparagraphs a), b) or d), or subdivision i) of subdivision i) of subparagraph c), of paragraph 2 if that person were a resident of one of the Contracting States.
+If the treaty in question does not have a comprehensive limitation on benefits article, this requirement is met only if the person would be entitled to treaty benefits under the tests in subparagraphs a), b) or d), or subdivision i) of subparagraph c), of paragraph 2 if that person were a resident of one of the Contracting States.